peterparkedcar165/minecraft_mod_ideas/README.md

 # Types 💭:
 ## (All types attributes will be Max 2.
 When a Pokemon is of a specific type, +1.
 Stab multiplier is * 1.3(Type).

 🔥 Fire: Take reduced damage from Fire attacks.
+Decrease Damage Taken in Nether.

 💧 Water: Swim faster underwater, can breathe underwater, and mine slightly faster.

 🍀 Grass: Can regenerate nutrients but not saturation, when on water or sunlight.
 Slowly though.
+When food is at max, not saturation, increase armor.

 👁️ Psychic: Increased Mana Regen, increased Cooldown Reduction, and Effect Rate.

-❄️ Ice: Immune to Freezing damage.
+❄️ Ice: Immune to Freezing damage, Slowness, and Mining Fatigue.

 🐦 Flying: No fall damage.
 Increased air speed by a little.